MoyosoreOmoniyi/java-masterclass/README.md

 # java-masterclass
-My solutions to exercises and challenges from the course - Java Programming Masterclass covering Java 11
+My solutions to exercises and challenges from the Udemy course - Java Programming Masterclass covering Java 11